-Pediatric Crohns disease
+Pediatric Crohn's disease

 Other Names for this Disease

-- Pediatric onset Crohns disease
+- Pediatric onset Crohn's disease

-inflammatory bowel disease (IBD), the general name for conditions that cause inflammation in the intestines.
-Common signs and symptoms include abdominal pain and diarrhea.
-Bleeding from the rectum, weight loss, joint pain, skin problems and fever may also occur.
-Other problems can include intestinal blockage and malnutrition.
+inflammatory bowel disease (IBD), the general name for conditions that cause inflammation in the gastrointestinal (GI) tract.
+Common signs and symptoms include abdominal pain and cramping, diarrhea, and weight loss.
+Other general symptoms include feeling tired, nausea and loss of appetite, fever, and anemia.
+Complications of Crohn's disease may include intestinal blockage, fistulas, anal fissures, ulcers, malnutrition, and inflammation in other areas of the body.
 Crohn's disease can occur in people of all age groups but is most often diagnosed in young adults.
 The exact cause is unknown, but is thought to involve both genetic and environmental factors.
 It appears to run in some families.
-Treatment is aimed at relieving symptoms and reducing inflammation, but some people require surgery.
-Quitting smoking can also improve the symptoms of Crohn's disease.
+Treatment is aimed at relieving symptoms and reducing inflammation, but some people require surgery.Crohn's disease is a type of

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Pediatric Crohns disease.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Pediatric Crohn's disease.
 Click on the link to view a sample search on this topic.